-11. 'N' Determinations
+xi.
+'N' Determinations

-As part of the College's HSC Internal Assessment program, students must satisfy course requirements in at least 10 units of study to be eligible for the Award of the Higher School Certificate.
+As part of the College's Preliminary HSC Internal Assessment program, students must satisfy course requirements in at least 12 units of study in the Preliminary HSC Course.
+To be eligible for the Award of the Higher School Certificate, students must satisfy course requirements in at least 10 units in the HSC Course.